fujaba/fulibScenarios/src/test/scenarios/shop/interview/Warehouse.md

 We call find-place on Warehouse with palette eu100.

-Find-place takes new-place f1 from places of areas of Warehouse and as palette of new-place is empty, find-place writes eu100 into palette of new-place and find-place answers with OK.
+Find-place take a new-place like f1 from places of areas of Warehouse and as palette of new-place is empty, find-place writes eu100 into palette of new-place and find-place answers with OK.